Say Goodbye To Dry Skin This Winter

 An avocado mask is perfect for dry skin that may become very irritated in the winter.

-It is easy to make: mash the flesh of avocado with a fork, add a touch of extra-virgin olive oil, and apply this smooth, fragrant mixture onto your face.
+It is easy to make: mash the flesh of the avocado with a fork, add a touch of extra-virgin olive oil, and apply this smooth, fragrant mixture onto your face.
 “This nourishing mask will supply your skin with a whole range of vitamins, minerals, antioxidants, and softening agents to fight winter dryness,” says Dr. Stuart.

 Sweet Almond Body Scrub